Talisman9/Writing-Advanced/CURRENT_STATE.md

 ## Plot State
 - Series-wide arc focuses on uncovering the true history of Veritas and reason for Silentium's existence
-- Silver astrolabe serves as key element in early novels, revealing new functions in each book
+- Silver astrolabe fully developed as a key artifact with astronomical functions and mystical significance
+- First novel outline completed with 19-chapter structure focusing on the Astronomer's Secret
 - "Veritas Symbol" appears in various forms throughout city (watermarks, carvings, weavings)
 - Cold cases related to university history are reopened by new evidence discovered in Silentium
 - Romantic subplot develops from professional distance to eventual love between Emily and Alistair